Skip to content

 2. Time-slicing is the popular oversubscription way in Kubernetes.
 It lacks memory and fault isolation.
 NVIDIA just presents a single GPU as multiple devices to different Pods.
 There's no control over Pods launching multiple processes to compete for time slices.
 Think of it like a buffet line with no portion control - nothing stops one person from taking everything.

 3. Multi-process Service (MPS) is a variant of Time-slicing that shares CUDA Context across multiple processes.
-This allows the MPS scheduler to insert tasks whenever resources are idle, rather than relying on concurrent execution and CUDA context switching like Time-slicing does.
+This allows the MPS scheduler to insert tasks whenever CUDA cores are idle, rather than relying on concurrent execution and CUDA context switching like Time-slicing does.
 Prior to 2017, NVIDIA provided MPS scheduling through a software-layer mps-server.
-With the introduction of Volta architecture GPUs, MPS expanded to support up to 48 simultaneous processes and added memory address space isolation, though it still lacks memory OOM protection and fault isolation.
+With the introduction of Volta architecture GPUs, MPS expanded to support up to 48 simultaneous processes and added memory address space isolation, though it still lacks OOM protection and fault isolation.
 In most cases, MPS achieves higher efficiency than Time-slicing.
 Think of MPS like a restaurant wait list system - as soon as a table opens up, the next customer can be seated.

 To sum up, MIG is space division multiplexing (Space division multiplexing), Time-slicing and MPS are time division multiplexing (Time division multiplexing), the detailed comparison can refer to this document.